All Hallows’ Eve

 As November 1st recognizes Heaven and the Saints, and the 2nd remembers the souls in purgatory, Halloween is meant to be a mockery of hell, death and evil as we remember that Jesus has conquered it by His death and resurrection.
 As a matter of fact Halloween ties into the end of the Church year as well as the secular year.
 Christ the King Sunday and Advent are recollections of Christ’s Kingship at the end of time and His Second coming.
 Thus the themes of “the 4 last things” namely, death, judgement, Heaven and Hell are on our minds from Halloween onward.
 Halloween exists for the same reason that gargoyles exist on churches, to illustrate the reality of evil.

-Halloween can be celebrated by Christians as a second Easter per se because it commemorates Jesus’ conquering death and therefore we triumph over it in our celebrations by joy and not by sorrow and fear that death is the end, since it is not.
+Halloween can be celebrated by Christians as a second Easter per se because it commemorates Jesus’ conquering death and therefore we triumph over it in our celebrations by joy that death is not the end.
 We also aim to triumph after our death by imitating Christ, His Mother, Mary and His Saints while still on the mortal plain.
 Whats intriguing is how when Jesus died on the cross, the veil in the temple was torn in two and the dead rose from their tombs.
 Each Allhallowstide the veil between the dead and the living is gone and the dead visit us again!

 Halloween is a great day to pray for the dead and against the powers of evil.
-Haunted houses and scary stories and movies are more fun ways to celebrate the fun of fear, since we have faith in God we have no real thing to fear but we also recognize the existence of evil and death so that we may become detached from worldly things and pray for the souls in purgatory.
+Haunted houses, scary stories and movies are more fun ways to celebrate the fun of fear.
+Since we have faith in God we have no real thing to fear but we also recognize the existence of evil and death so that we may become detached from worldly things and pray for the souls in purgatory.

 This is Halloween